Are you wondering what are adaptogen foods? We help you understand if these substances can actually reduce stress and balance your hormones.

 Adaptogens can be consumed in many forms including pills, tea, dried powder and many more.
 There are a TON of adaptogen products on the market right now, a lot of which you’ve probably seen.
 Moon Juice, Taproot Adaptogen Tea, Sun Potion Adaptogen Powder.
 If it sounds mystical, apparently, it’s an adaptogen.

-Before we review some of the common adaptogens, let’s first chat about stress and the hormones that surround stress.
+Before we discuss details regarding what are adaptogen foods, let’s first chat about stress and the hormones that surround stress.

 The Stress Response